cryptexfinance/documentation/docs/decentralized_perpetuals/pi/meem.md

 <img alt="MEEM Architecture" src={useBaseUrl("img/meem_architecture.png")} />

-- The meem is built using chainlinks data streams feeds.
+- The MEEM is built using chainlinks data streams feeds.
 - Cryptex bots fetch prices from multiple data streams feeds every second.
 - Prices are then aggregated into a single price using the above formula.
 - Prices are check for outliers and written to a database if the checks pass